 Sun Safety

-- Apply a thick layer of broad spectrum sunscreen with an SPF of 30 or higher, even on cloudy or overcast days.
-Sunscreen works best when used with shade or clothes.
+• Apply a thick layer of broad spectrum sunscreen with an SPF of 30 or higher, even on cloudy days.
 Reapply sunscreen at least every two hours and after swimming, sweating, or toweling off.

 IMPACT Melanoma